desmos-labs/desmos/x/reports/spec/02-concepts.md

 The address of the reported user.

 ## Post Target
-The post target contains the data of the reported post.
+A post target should be used when reporting a specific post within the same subspace where the report has been created.

 ### Post ID
 The ID of the reported post.